onflow/flow/docs/content/guides/dapp-deployment/testnet-deployment.md

 }
 ```

-After this, use the `accounts create` command to create a new, and e.g. deploy a contract named `MyContract` to it:
+After this, use the `accounts create` command to create a new account, and e.g. deploy a contract named `MyContract` to it:

 ```sh
 flow accounts create \